SimonSvanbom/website-template-mini-company/README.md

 Website template ideal for smaller organisations and companies.
 It's built using bootstrap and font-awesome.

 To minify:
-1. (node) npm install
+1. npm install
-2. gulp build => will create ./build with minified files.
+2. gulp build

 Live demo can be found at: www.livekompaniet.se